Phones for a Fresh Start

 Every phone recycled, is one less phone in the landfill.

-A new start for people fleeing domestic abuse
+A fresh start for people fleeing domestic abuse

 While Phones for a Fresh Start is committed to minimizing our province’s environmental footprint, the program is also about helping others in our community.

-In partnership with the Provincial Association of Transition Houses and Services Saskatchewan (PATHS), all proceeds from the recycling process have been used to buy and donate $101,000 in prepaid phone cards and more than 4,000 wireless phones for distribution at 24 PATHS member agencies across the province.
+In partnership with the Provincial Association of Transition Houses and Services Saskatchewan (PATHS), all proceeds from the recycling process have been used to buy and donate $114,000 in prepaid phone cards and more than 4,500 wireless phones for distribution at over 20 PATHS member agencies across the province.

 Many people in shelters have left their abusive home without a phone.
 A wireless phone helps them to stay in contact with family and friends, look for jobs or a new home, and most of all, provides them with the comfort of having a phone in hand for safety’s sake.

-A new start for youth aging out of foster care
+A fresh start for youth aging out of foster care

 In 2021, SaskTel announced the expansion of the Phones for a Fresh Start program to include youth transitioning out of permanent or long-term care from the Ministry of Social Services.
 Cell phones and phone cards are provided to youth to help in their transition to independence.